nanoporetech/epi2me-api/readme.md

 * # MetrichorAPI.js
   *"Making and parsing requests to metrichor.com.
 AWS Token persistance."*
-  This wraps the http Metrichor API methods and takes care of instance and token persistance.
-Basically, if we are connected to an instance then MetrichorAPI's 'currentIntance' will be set, this is a truth canonical to the application.
-We can also request a token from it and the token will be returned alive and well.
-The MetrichorAPI instance is shared between all other instances in the applicatoin so can be accessed anywhere by using ***this.api***.
+  This wraps the http Metrichor API methods and takes care of instance persistance.
+Basically, if we are connected to an instance then MetrichorAPI's 'currentInstance' will be set, this is a truth canonical to the application.

 * # RemoteDirectory.js
   *"Watching for downloads, downloading files."*
   This is tasked with keeping an eye on the SQS Queue and physically downloading any files which are ready to be downloaded.
+This uses the MetrichorAPI.js module to generate AWS tokens.

 ### Literate Code